onehouwong/Cellular-Security-Papers/README.md

 # Cellular-Security-Papers

-This repo collects academic papers / Git repos / conference talks / frameworks / tools related to the research of cellular security and privacy.
+This repo collects academic papers / open source projects / conference talks / frameworks / tools related to the research of cellular security and privacy.

 ## Table of Content